CodeyBloom/BitcoinAlphaBacktester/CODEBASE_CLEANUP.md

 - `scripts/run_all_optimizations.py`: Functionality is now covered by `run_real_optimizations.py`

-### 3. Sample Data No Longer Needed
+### 3. Redundant Data Files

-If you have sample or test data files that aren't used in production:

-- Any sample CSV files in `data/` directory
+These data files are duplicates or no longer needed:

+- `data/bitcoin_prices_usd.arrow`: We're only using AUD data as per requirements
+- Duplicate optimization files in `data/optimizations/` with different date formats (08052025 vs 09052025)

+### 4. Duplicate Data in scripts/data/

-- Backup or duplicate optimization files
+- The `scripts/data/` directory contains duplicate optimization files that are already in `data/optimizations/`

 ## Safe Removal Process